 With this in mind I would like to invite you to join me in the upcoming series of discussions on Exploring Alternative Web Workflows.
 During the course of the series we will build a small website project from scratch.
 I will show you the exact semantics-first design process and thinking in semantics early on in the process of content structuring.

-In Session 1, we will define the scenario and requirements of the project, potential user stories and we are going to write some html code to prototype content model entities and demonstrate the problems related to current prototyping workflows.
+In Session 1, we will define a fictive project scenario and requirements, potential user stories and we are going to write some html code to prototype content model entities and demonstrate the problems related to current prototyping workflows.

 In Session 2, we will dissect a piece of HTML artifact that we’ve got from session 1, and will use it to come up with the concepts that make fundamental building blocks of Momentum environment.